cybercom-finland/vagrant-deltacloud-provider/README.md

 #### Volumes

 * `volumes` - Volume list that have to be attached to the server.
 You can provide volume id or name.
-However, in DeltaCloud a volume name is not unique, thus if there are two volumes with the same name in your project the plugin will fail.
+However, in Deltacloud a volume name is not unique, thus if there are two volumes with the same name in your project the plugin will fail.
 If so, you have to use only ids.
 Optionally, you can specify the device that will be assigned to the volume.